 2. Constructive Criticism Is The Key

-Good criticism: John is not very punctual to work.
+Good criticism: John is not very punctual at work.
 However, I have noticed that he completes all of his assigned tasks on time.

 Bad criticism: John is not punctual and spends a lot of time in the office doing nothing.

-The second example offer no information except for seems to be a malicious observation.
+The second example offers no information except for what seems to be a malicious observation.
 What can John learn from it?
 Nothing!

 Criticism is only of use when it is constructive.
 That is one of the most important things you need to keep in mind when carrying out performance reviews.